🌿 Share this page

 Wisdom in Every Layer: What This Lineage Teaches Us

-3. Women as Translators of Knowledge
+3. Women as Architects of Food Sovereignty

 4. The Ethical Imperative of Provenance